Broadly speaking, a startup goes through three phases of growing.

 Plain and simple your eye should be on retention.
 If your product does not retain users, there is no point in growing the top of the funnel.
-In a future post (link) I’ll talk more about how to do retention analysis at this stage of the business.
+Here are the retention signals you should be looking for.

 The primary goal is to just turn on the faucet and get a steady/consistent stream of users coming in the front door.
 You can not run experiments or understand product/market fit with out some minimal volume.
 Your resources are very limited at this stage.
 So resources spent increasing volume past the level you need to understand product/market fit are resources that could be spent understanding retention.
 It’s a waste.

 In addition, your CPA will likely be greater than LTV.
 Mostly because you don’t really know what your LTV is at this point.
 That is fine as long as you aren’t spending so much you are putting the runway of the company in jeopardy.
 Optimizing CPA and LTV come after finding P/M fit.